-If you have extensive experience practising social work in New Zealand but no SWRB-recognised social work qualification, you may be eligible for registration under the experience pathway, ie S13 of the Social Workers Registration Act.
+If you have extensive experience practising social work in New Zealand but do not have an SWRB-recognised social work qualification, you may be eligible for registration under the experience pathway: S13.

 Provides evidence of significant social work experience in New Zealand, (10-15 years or longer).

 Knowledgeable and competent

 Demonstrates the SWRB 10 core competence standards, including: